GauthamSree/Plant-Leaf-Disease-Classification/README.md

 # Plant Leaf Disease Classification using PyTorch

 ## Abstract
-In this study, a model has been developed to classify plant diseases using leaf images of healthy and diseased plants.
+In this study, a model was developed for the classification of plant leaf diseases from the leaf images using EfficientNet B3 deep learning architecture.
+The datasets having 60930 images, was used to train the models using transfer learning approach.
+The results of the study showed that the model achieved 99.875%, 99.871% and 99.874% accuracy, recall and precision respectively.
+A web application was developed where the user can upload the leaf image and predict the disease.

-PyTorch was used to develop the model and the dataset used was PlantVillage (kaggle) dataset(<https://www.kaggle.com/vipoooool/new-plant-diseases-dataset>).
-The EfficientNet-b3 was the architecture used.
+## Method

-We have used EfficientNet-b3 as our base model.
-To train this model, we used Pytorch, images from kaggle.
-We have used EarlyStopping callback to stop training when the validation loss is getting worse
+PlantVillage dataset contains 38 classes and 70295 images of 14 different plant species in total, 12 of which are healthy, 26 of which are diseased.
+In the present study, dataset of 9 plant species which have both healthy and diseased leaf images was used for training the model with transfer learning technique.
+The total number of images was 60930 for training and 15231 for validation.
+Augmentation method was applied to the dataset while training, to obtain different images for the diseases in each epoch. <br>

-The classifer can classify on the following 38 classes:
+The classifer can classify on the following 33 classes:
 1. Apple -- Apple Scab
 2. Apple -- Black Rot
 3. Apple -- Cedar Apple Rust